In today’s post, I’d like to share what I believe are the top 20 military strategists of all time.

-Military strategy is a major component in the education of officers at such places as the United States Military Academy, the Army War College and many others.
+Military strategy is a major component in the education of officers at such places as the United States Military Academy, the Command and General Staff College, the Army War College and many others.
 It is through learning from previous strategies, both successful and failures, that military leaders can develop new strategies as well as employ ancient ones.

 Now that I have explained that, let’s look at my opinion of the top 20 military strategists of all time: